What is StatTag?

 StatTag does not store a copy of your data, however StatTag does store a copy of the statistical code.

 I need help, what should I do?

-The user’s guide provides step-by-step instructions for using StatTag as well as tips for troubleshooting.
+The user’s guide for macOS and Windows provides step-by-step instructions for using StatTag as well as tips for troubleshooting.
 Video tutorials on generating and updating tags are also available.
 If neither of these resources offer an answer to your question, please email the StatTag team for assistance, StatTag@northwestern.edu.